belle2/tools/doc/b2venv.rst

 Working on analysis or tools with basf2 in Python can create the situation in which additional Python libraries are required that are not provided by the externals.
 Just using ``pip`` to install these libraries can lead to conflicts of local setups and version conflicts.
-To work in a cleaned and controlled Python envrionment, virtual environments are the way to go.
+To work in a cleaned and controlled Python environment, virtual environments are the way to go.
 ``b2venv`` is a tool that helps you to create a virtual environment with the externals python and the basf2 release you want to use.

 After having sourced ``b2setup``, the command ::